Interest Groups, Caucuses and Sections

 Bylaws of the Ethnicity Race International and Class Concerns Caucus

-Vice-Chair: Nurhayat Bilge, State University of New York Fashion Institute of Technology
+Chair: Nurhayat Bilge, SUNY - Fashion Institute of Technology

 Graduate Student Caucus